elugon/movies-frontend/README.md

 npm start
 ```

+💡 Make sure your `movies rest-api` is finished and all the routes tested with Postman.
+The backend must be **running** for the frontend to work.

+---

 ## Iteration 1: navigation 🛳

-Create a navbar with the following `NavLink`s:
+Complete the Navbar component with the following `NavLink`s:

 - Home
 - New